ironsketch/ironsketch.github.io/binary.md

 ### Binary Exploitation ###

+##### 04/08/2018 #####
+For Modern Binary Exploitation I am also reading the book: Hacking the Art of Exploitation by Jon Erickson [https://nostarch.com/hacking2.htm](https://nostarch.com/hacking2.htm) I have finally finished CH2.
+Chapter 3 is about exploitation where 1 and 2 were about the C language.
+I read it all because my assumption is that this author will focus on teaching me specifics about the C language that can be exploited.

 ##### 04/04/2018 #####

 Yesterday I started working on Modern Binary Exploitation bomb problems.
 I have already finished all crackme's last quarter and had started on ./bomb.
 But I found it very hard.
 Yesterday I saw that there was a second bomb exploit, ./cmubomb.
 So I started on that and got the first phase done.